Best Memory Cards Fuji X-E3

 Fujifilm X-E3 Heat Issues

-The Fujifilm X-E3 was the first camera by Fujifilm to overheat me during the test.
-When I was testing 4k video capabilities in each card, after about 20 minutes of start and stop recording, the camera gave me a heat warning and shut down.
+The Fujifilm X-E3 was the first Fujifilm camera to overheat me during the test.
+While testing 4 K video capabilities on each card, after about 20 minutes of start-and-stop recording, the camera issued a heat warning and shut down.

 However, it never overheated when shooting photos, just 4k video.